AztecProtocol/AZIPs/AZIPs/AZIP-draft-azip_process.md

     Since not all non-Core AZIPs require a governance vote, such AZIPs become `Final` in various ways including

 3. **AZRCs** describe standards and application layer interfaces.
 AZRCs become `Final` through adoption and usage by the community of devs, users and researchers.
-Examples include token standards, wallet formats, signature schemes etc.
+Examples include token standards, wallet formats etc.

 4. **Informational AZIPs** describes general guidelines or information to the Aztec community, but does not propose a new feature.
 Users of the Aztec Network, and client teams are free to ignore Informational AZIPs or follow their advice.